SIGN UP TO OUR NEWS!

 Day 7: Departure day

-We offer included transfers at scheduled times from Potes to Bilbao airport (2hr 45min).
+We offer included transfers at scheduled times from Potes to Bilbao (BIO) airport (2hr 45min).

 Full travel advice and airport transfer timings (essential reading before booking your flights) can be found in our Trip Notes.